wknapik/lock-combination-guesser/README.md

 to MAX_CAND.

-Considering straight up brute force requires at most 10 \*\* NUM_OF_DIGITS attempts, the default MAX_CAND value of 5 reduces the number of cominations to try by 2 orders of magnitude for a 4-digit combination.
-That would the difference between trying for 20min and trying for 5h30min.
+Considering straight up brute force requires at most 10 \*\* NUM_OF_DIGITS attempts, the default MAX_CAND value of 5 reduces the number of combinations to try by 2 orders of magnitude for a 4-digit combination.
+That would be the difference between trying for 20min and trying for 5h30min.